loading…

 }

-Any MCP client that supports stdio transport can use this server.
-Entry points:
+Any MCP client that supports SSE transport can connect to http://<host>:<port>/sse.

 MIT